AndyObtiva/glimmer-dsl-libui/README.md

 When you use the `include?(x, y)` or `contain?(x, y)` method on a composite `shape`, it automatically includes all its aggregated shapes in the inclusion or containment check using the corresponding [PerfectShape](https://github.com/AndyObtiva/perfect-shape) object.

-Example of a `cube` method-based custom keyword built using the composite `shape` keyword:
+Example of a `cube` method-based custom shape built using the composite `shape` keyword:

 ![glimmer-dsl-libui-mac-basic-composite-shape.gif](/images/glimmer-dsl-libui-mac-basic-composite-shape.gif)